anandhikvk/SQL_Retail_Sales_Analysis_Project/README.md

 ## Author - Anandhi Kamalakannan

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+This project is part of my portfolio, showcasing my SQL skills.